PhysGaia: A Physics-Aware Benchmark with Multi-Body Interactions for Dynamic Novel View Synthesis: Introduction

-As DyNVS continues to advance, a natural next step is to move beyond photorealism and incorporate physical realism---enabling models not only to render how scenes look, but also to reason about how they behave.
-Recent pioneering works~\cite{xie2024physgaussian, zhang2024physdreamer, liu2024physgen, borycki2024gasp, jiang2025phystwin} have begun to explore this direction by integrating differentiable physics simulation into Gaussian Splatting~\cite{3dgs} frameworks.
-Despite this growing interest, current research largely remains limited to 4D generation~\cite{jiang2024vr, lin2025omniphysgs, huang2025dreamphysics, qiu2024feature} or simplified DyNVS scenarios~\cite{jiang2025phystwin, zhong2024reconstruction}, often restricted to single object or single material.
-Consequently, more complex scenarios---such as multi-object interactions or the modeling of diverse physical materials---are still significantly under-explored.
-In response, we introduce {\dataset}, a new benchmark designed to support and accelerate research in these emerging and challenging directions.
+As DyNVS continues to advance, a natural next step is to move {beyond photorealism and incorporate physical realism}, enabling models not only to render how scenes look, but also to reason about how they behave.
+Recent pioneering works~\cite{xie2024physgaussian, zhang2024physdreamer, liu2024physgen, borycki2024gasp, jiang2025phystwin} have begun exploring this direction by integrating differentiable physics simulation into the 4D Gaussian Splatting (4DGS) framework.
+Despite this burgeoning interest, existing research remains largely confined to 4D generation or simplified DyNVS scenarios~\cite{jiang2025phystwin, zhong2024reconstruction}, often restricted to isolated objects with a single material type.
+Consequently, more complex environments---characterized by multi-body interactions and a diverse range of physical materials such as liquids and gases---remain significantly underexplored.
+Furthermore, while real-world videos of such complex scenarios can be readily captured, they inherently lack the ground-truth physical information (e.g., 3D trajectories and material parameters) necessary for a rigorous and quantitative evaluation of physical realism.
+In response, we introduce {\dataset}, a new benchmark with novel evaluation metrics designed to support and accelerate research in these challenging directions.
+Figure~\ref{fig:data_demo} illustrates examples with complex physical interactions in our benchmark.
+Our contributions are summarized as follows: \begin{itemize} \item We introduce {\dataset}, a physics-aware dataset featuring rich interactions among multiple objects and encompassing a wide range of physical materials, including liquids, gases, textiles, and {\typeone} substances.

-Our contributions are summarized as follows: \begin{itemize} \item We introduce {\dataset}, a physics-aware dataset featuring rich interactions among multiple objects and encompassing a wide range of physical materials, including liquids, gases, textiles, and viscoelastic substances, as illustrated in Figure~\ref{fig:scene_visualization}. \item {\dataset} provides essential ground-truth information, such as 3D particle trajectories and physical parameters, enabling quantitative evaluation of physical modeling. \item We evaluate existing state-of-the-art DyNVS methods on {\dataset}, revealing their fundamental limitations in achieving physical realism and demonstrating the potential for improvement in this field. \end{itemize}
+\item {\dataset} provides essential ground-truth information, such as 3D particle trajectories and physical parameters, enabling quantitative evaluation of physical modeling.

-The rest of this paper is organized as follows.
-Section~\ref{sec:related} reviews related work and highlights the uniqueness of our dataset.
-We discuss the main properties and potential research enabled by our dataset in Section~\ref{sec:contribution}.
-Section~\ref{sec:data_construction} details material-specific physics solvers used for dataset construction and methodologies for generating multi-body interaction scenarios.
-Section~\ref{sec:analysis} shows our analysis, including evaluations of recent DyNVS algorithms on {\dataset}, We conclude the paper in Section~\ref{sec:conclusion}.
+\item We test existing DyNVS methods on {\dataset}, revealing their fundamental limitations in achieving physical realism and demonstrating the potential for improvement in this field. \end{itemize}